Bennyoak/django-csp-nonce/README.rst

 Usage
 -----

-DCN takes care of nonce generation for you using `pynacl`_.
+DCN takes care of nonce generation for you.
 As you work on your templates, pull in your specific nonce from the context:

 .. code:: django